missionpinball/mpf-docs/config/instructions/tags.rst

       score: 100

 As you can see, if you have a repeating event you can save yourself some time and coding by using tags.
-Any switch tagged as mygame_popbumper will echo a sw_mygame_popbumper event.
+Any switch tagged as *mygame_popbumper* will echo a *sw_mygame_popbumper* event.

 Example 2 - Playfield is active
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Another example is tagging specific switches on a playfield to denote if a ball is in play or not.
+Another example is tagging specific switches on a playfield to validate if a ball is in play or not.
 These would be any switches a ball could hit within regular game play.

 Building on the first example, we can add a second tag to the pop bumpers in case there is a loose ball on the playfield.
 For our purposes we will check that if a pop bumper is hit, then the skill shot must be disabled.